Switch from capped to flexi-access drawdown

 How to check if you are in capped drawdown

 You can only be in capped drawdown if you started taking income from your pension on or before 5 April 2015.
-Log in and go to Manage my pension.
+Log in and go to 'Access my pension'.
 If you are in capped drawdown there will be a value in ‘Next review date’ and ‘Current max income’ in the Current benefits section

 Can I transfer my pension in capped drawdown to AJ Bell Youinvest?